-A well-crafted backup and restore policy is essential as it is frequently a business’s last line of defense against data loss from data corruption, hardware failure, or a security breach.
+A well-crafted backup and data restoration policy is essential as it is frequently a business’s last line of defense against loss from data corruption, hardware failure, or a security breach.

 A backup retention policy helps guide user expectations and provides the broader context for the data restoration and backup process.
-There are several benefits to developing a strong backup and recovery policy document:
+There are several benefits to developing strong backup policies and procedures document:

 Clarity.
 A backup policy clarifies specific procedures, policies, and responsibilities, including a well-defined schedule for performing backups, ensuring a more stable process.
 It also identifies any superseding procedures or policies that already exist, such as contingency plans.